 This anxious question, often posed only part in jest and not always rhetorical, will be most familiar to those with friends or relations born between the wars.
 Between 1936 and 1952 the term ‘the Queen’ applied to our present Queen’s mother; as Queen Consort, she and George VI endeared themselves to the British people in World War II, especially during the Blitz.
 To see them on newsreels picking their way through the rubble of London’s East End, commiserating with the suffering of its residents, was to make ordinary people imagine it was not beyond the bounds of possibility that their monarchs might pop in for a chat.
 And in 1953, when the coronation of Queen Elizabeth II was televised, it brought the Royal Family visually into the homes of the British public for the first time.
 With the feeling of familiarity engendered by television, plus a post-war yearning for glamour and a growing affection for the new Queen and her young children, it was not surprising that some people daydreamed of meeting her and having a cosy chat.

 In reality, of course, it hardly ever happened.
 But when young Sacha Phillips, now the Duchess of Abercorn OBE, was growing up, she was quite familiar with such visits, as was her younger sister, Natalia ( later Duchess to the 6th Duke of Westminster and, since 9 August 2016, the Dowager Duchess).
 Princess Elizabeth was a close friend since childhood of Sacha’s mother, Georgina ‘Gina’ Phillips , née Wernher.
 They came to share a love of horseracing, which Gina may have inherited from her own mother, known as Zia, a Countess descended from Tsar Nicholas I of Russia.
 There was a family connection with Prince Philip, too.
-Sacha’s great aunt, the Countess Nadajda, married George Mountbatten, Marquess of Milford Haven.
+Sacha’s great aunt, the Countess Nadajda, known as Nada, married George Mountbatten, Marquess of Milford Haven.
 George and his younger brother, Louis, 1st Earl Mountbatten, were Prince Philip’s uncles.

 Sacha’s mother and grandmother were both used to hosting the Queen for private visits.
 At the family’s 18th century Leicestershire home, Thorpe Lubenham Hall, Gina and her husband, Lt Col. ‘Bunny’ Phillips, sometimes hosted Elizabeth at weekends.
 Privacy could be guaranteed on the 1,500- acre estate.
 The birthplace of the National Hunt Chase, the area was home to many famous racehorses, a major attraction for the Phillips family and surely irresistible to the horse-loving Queen.
 With Prince Philip, she also stayed at the family’s Bedfordshire home, Luton Hoo.